TheGreatSeb/TeamFeral/index.md

-# Team Feral
+# Welcome to Team Feral's Website!

 Wellcome to Team Feral.

 ## Discord

-Our discord is the main way to comunicate with us.
+Our Discord is the hub of everything Team Feral.

 ## YouTube